-The Miriam Academy Head of School and founding faculty and staff were handpicked to create this brand new learning institute for our families.
+The Miriam Academy Head of School and founding faculty and staff were selected to create this brand new learning institute for our families.
 Please read more to learn about this terrific team or watch some of them share why they chose Miriam Academy:

 Meet the Teachers